alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 %%%
-title = "A Duck Test for the Security of Encrypted Messaging Apps" abbrev = "e2esm" category = "info" docName = "apparently this tool demands a doc name but does not use it"
+title = "A Duck Test for Security of Encrypted Messaging Apps" abbrev = "e2esm" category = "info" docName = "apparently this tool demands a doc name but does not use it"